Log canonical $3$-fold complements: Proof of the theorems

-The pair on the right is dlt provided that $\epsilon$ is small enough, since the support of $B_{Y,m}$ equals the support of $B_Y$.
+The pair on the right-hand side is dlt provided that $\epsilon$ is small enough since the support of $B_{Y,m}$ is equal to the support of $B_Y$.
 Hence, we may run a minimal model program for $-(K_Y+B_{Y,m}+E)$.
-Observe that it suffices to prove that $(Y,B_{Y,m}+E)$ is $\qq$-complemented over $T$ for $m$ large enough.
+Observe that, in order to prove that $(X,B_m)$ is $\qq$-complemented over $T$ for $m$ large enough, it suffices to prove that $(Y,B_{Y,m}+E)$ is $\qq$-complemented over $T$ for $m$ large enough.
 Indeed, the push-forward of a $\qq$-complement for $(Y,B_{Y,m}+E)$ to $X$ will give the desired $\qq$-complement for $(X,B_m)$.

-\textbf{Step 3:} In this step, we prove that for $m$ large enough, the pair $-(K_Y+B_{Y,m}+E)$ is pseudo-effective.
+\textbf{Step 3:} In this step, we prove that for $m$ large enough, the pair $-(K_Y+B_{Y,m}+E)$ is pseudo-effective over $T$.

 Assume this is not the case.
-We can find a sequence of pairs $(Y_i,B_i+E_i)$ so that $-(K_{Y_i}+B_{i,i}+E_i)$ is not pseudo-effective.
-By the $\qq$-linear equivalence of~\eqref{mmp-on-negative-kx}, we may run a minimal model program for $-(K_{Y_i}+B_{i,i}+E_i)$ over $T$, which terminates in a Mori dream space $Y'_i\rightarrow Z_i$.
-Since $(Y_i,B_i+E_i)$ is $\qq$-complemented over $T$, we deduce that the obtained pair $(Y'_i,B'_i+E'_i)$ is $\qq$-complemented over $T$ and log canonical.
+We can find a sequence of pairs $(Y_i,B_i+E_i)$ such that $-(K_{Y_i}+B_{i,i}+E_i)$ is not pseudo-effective over $T$.
+By the $\qq$-linear equivalence of~\eqref{mmp-on-negative-kx}, we may run a minimal model program for $-(K_{Y_i}+B_{i,i}+E_i)$ over $T$, which terminates in a Mori fiber space $Y'_i\rightarrow Z_i$.
+Since $(Y_i,B_i+E_i)$ is $\qq$-complemented over $T$, we deduce that the corresponding pair $(Y'_i,B'_i+E'_i)$ is $\qq$-complemented over $T$ and log canonical.
 Observe that all the assumptions of the first step are preserved, hence we may assume that every $(Y'_i,B'_{i,i}+E'_i)$ is log canonical, up to passing to a sub-sequence.
-Hence, perturbing the coefficients of $B_i'$ as in the first step, we can produce boundaries $B_i'\leq \Delta_i' < B'_{i,i}$ and prime divisors $D'_i$ which are ample over $Z_i$ so that
+Hence, perturbing the coefficients of $B_i'$ as in the first step, we can produce boundaries $B_i'\leq \Delta_i' < B'_{i,i}$ and prime divisors $D'_i$ that are ample over $Z_i$ such that

 all the remaining coefficients of $\Delta_i'$ belong to $\overline{\Lambda}$, and